northbridge-sys/en-lsl-framework/README.md

 Xi augments LSL with features that should have been in LSL a decade ago, but aren't.
 While LSL does enjoy occasional improvements, a lot of code snippets end up copied and pasted across multiple projects, each with its own tweaks and bugs.
 Most LSL code is, as a result, ugly, incomprehensible, and unmaintainable.

-Xi is an attempt to centralize all of these handy snippets into one omnibus framework.
-With all the hacks at your fingertips, there's no need to reinvent the wheel in every new script.
+Xi is centralizes all of these handy snippets into one omnibus framework.
+With all the tricks at your fingertips, there's no need to reinvent the wheel in every new script.
 Focus on the code, not the infrastructure.

-No need to stress over which delineator character to use when dumping a list to a string, use `XiList_ToString`, which requires no escaping.
-Need to interpolate between two rotations, just call `XiRotation_Slerp`.
-Want to append the prim UUID and a special header to all of your linkset data pairs so they don't conflict with other scripts in the linkset?
-Put `#define XILSD_HEADER "myheader"` and `#define XILSD_ENABLE_UUID_HEADER` at the top of your script, include some event handlers, and use `XiLSD_Write` - Xi will even update all of your linkset data pairs automatically when the key changes.

-Thanks to the LSL preprocessor, these additional functions are always available to you while you script.
+Thanks to the LSL preprocessor, these additional functions and background routines just work.

 For example, XiLog enables in-the-field debugging out-of-the-box.
 With Xi, just write:

 ```
+someFunction( integer x, integer y )
+{
     XiLog_TraceParams( "someFunction", [ "x", "y" ], [ x, y ] );
     XiLog( DEBUG, "Performing action..." );
     XiLog( INFO, "You have just called the function with values " + (string)x + " and " + (string)y + "." );
     if ( x ) XiLog( WARN, "Non-zero values of x are discouraged." );
     else XiLog( ERROR, "Hey, how are you reading both of these at once?" );
     XiLog_Fatal( "The script will send this message and stop." );
+}
 ```

-and you'll see:
+and when you call `someFunction( 1, 2 );`, you'll see:

 ```
 💬 You have just called the function with values 1 and 2.